schnatterer/docker-aliases/README.md

   * For short params there is no conflict resolution.
   * In conflicts with subcommands the params could take precedence.
 But make all maybe 100 aliases of a subcommand longer because of one param alias?
-* provide CLI option for overriding (e.g. for podman) and use throughout app
+* provide CLI options to allow for conveniently creating customized aliases
-* predefinedAbbrevCmds - use the same abbrevs also in nested commands, i.e. svc for docker services and docker stack services
+* native podman support